 What to expect from a session at Crossing the Divides/Beyond Trauma

 A Somatic Practice and Organic Intelligence session at CDT/BT includes the body in the healing process.
 I will not stop at the thoughts/ beliefs or even pre-labeled, generalized emotions or conditions.
-I will gently guide you to be curious during challenging times and drop down into the body to make contact with the life and potential that is surging there.
+I will gently guide you to be curious during challenging times, to embrace the goodness, the wholeness, the wellness in your system as you drop down into the body to make contact with the life and potential that is surging there.

 What is expected of you.